Lincoln Square (Bellevue)

-The first phase was completed in November 2005, after Freeman acquired a majority stake in the project in 2003.
 A $1.2 billion expansion, consisting of two mixed-use towers, was announced in 2013 and began construction in 2014; the project, known as Lincoln Square South, was completed in January 2017 alongside an expansion of the Bellevue Square mall.
+Video game developer and distributor Valve moved their headquarters to Lincoln Square in 2016, replacing another Bellevue building.
+In 2023, Microsoft declined to renew their 20-floor lease in the north tower and vacated most of its offices, with the exception of two floors for subsidiary LinkedIn.